 Ensuring their child is available to learn remotely at the times set out by each individual school and that the schoolwork set is completed on time and to the best of their child’s ability.

-Reporting any technical issues to the ATLP IT Team helpdesk as soon as possible.
+Reporting any technical issues to our Office Team as soon as possible.

 Ensuring that their child always has access to remote learning material during the times set out by the individual school.